thinktandem/tandem/README.md

 These docs are designed to:

-1. get new employees up to speed on the tandem way
+1. Get new employees up to speed on the Tandem way
-2. show prospects (new client or employees) what makes us tick
+2. Show prospects (new client or employees) what makes us tick
-3. provide guides on how to do tandem-critical things
+3. Provide guides on how to do Tandem-critical things

 #### Manifesto